Distributions of Matrices over $\mathbb{F}_q[x]$: Main Results

 \end{lemma} \begin{remark} We only require an identity on the size of the sets instead of an identity of the sets.
-The identity of the sets does not hold in general. \end{remark}
+The equality of the sets does not hold in general. \end{remark} From now on, we may assume $M$ is a diagonal matrix.
 Notice that when $M$ is a diagonal matrix, we only care for the degree of its entries on the diagonal.
-So we are reduced to calculate the size of the following sets:
+So we are reduced to calculating the size of the following sets:

 where $t_i$ is the degree of the $(i,i)$th entry of the diagonal matrix and $t_1+t_2+\cdots+t_n=t$.